Jezzamonn/fourier/content.md

 </div>
 <input id="circle-zone-slider" type="range" min="0" max="1" value="1" step="any">

+You'll see for most shapes, we can approximate them fairly well with just a small number of circles, instead of saving all the points.

+Can we use this for real data?
+Well, we could!
+In reality we have another data format called SVG, which probably does a better job for the types of shapes we tend to create.
+So for the moment, this is really just for making cool little gifs.

+<canvas id="fourier-title" class="sketch" width=500 height=300></canvas>

+## Conclusion

+So lets recap:

+- Fourier transforms are things that let us take something and split it up into its frequencies.
+- We can use them to understand more what different sounds are like
+- We can use them to compress data
+- And we can also use them to make cool looking animations with a bunch of circles

+This is just scratching the surface into some applications.
+The Fourier transform is an extremely powerful tool, because splitting things up into waves is so fundamental.
+They're used in a lot of fields, including circuit design, mobile phone signals, magnetic resonance imaging (MRI), and quantum physics!

 ## Questions for the curious

-This is just scratching the surface into the applications of Fourier transforms.
-There's a lot more in this field!

 If you're interested learning about more applications you might want to think about:

 - How do musical tuners use Fourier transforms?
 - How do equalizer displays use Fourier transforms?
-- Why should we use Fourier transforms to tell how loud something is?
+- Why do we need use Fourier transforms to tell how loud something is?
-- How are Fourier transforms used in compressing MP3s?
-- How are Fourier transforms used in compressing JPGs?
+- How do we do a Fourier transform of a whole song, rather than just a wave?

 If you're interested in the underlying principles of how it works, here are some questions you can use to guide your research: